rcbops-cookbooks/openstack-ha/README.md

 Support
 =======

+Issue have been disabled for this repository.
-Any problems with this cookbook should be raised here:
+Any issues with this cookbook should be raised here:

 [https://github.com/rcbops/chef-cookbooks](https://github.com/rcbops/chef-cookbooks)